hackerfactor/SEAL/FORMATS.md

 The PNG chunk type may specify that the chunk's contents can be safely copied during a re-encoding.
 Re-encoding a PNG will likely invalidate the SEAL signature.
 However, this is supposed since an invalid signature explicitly denotes that the file has been altered (re-encoded) after signing.

 ## JPEG
-JPEG stores data in blocks that begin with a two-byte tag (`*tag* & 0xffc0 = 0xffc0`).
+JPEG stores data in blocks that begin with a two-byte tag (<code>*tag* & 0xffc0 = 0xffc0</code>).
 For example, a JPEG begins with 0xffd8 for the start of file, may include EXIF data in an 0xffe1 "APP1" block, etc. Although there are common conventions that recommend putting EXIF and XMP records in APP1 blocks, there is no reason for them to exist in other APP blocks (APP0 through APP14).
 - Tags 0xffd8 (start of image) and 0xffd9 (end of image) do not have a length.
 - All other tags have a two-byte length that includes its own bytes.
 (The minimum length is "2".)
 - After each JPEG block should be another JPEG block.
 If the bytes after the end of the JPEG block do not begin with a valid tag, then the bytes are skipped until a valid tag is found.